-We are exploring dynamics in the full Hilbert space of many interacting quantum emitters for various applications in the areas of precision spectroscopy and robust quantum state preparation.
+Generally speaking, we are exploring dynamics in the full Hilbert space of many interacting quantum emitters for various applications in the areas of precision spectroscopy, robust quantum state preparation or nonlinear optics.
 The interactions we consider are brought on by the common coupling to the electromagnetic vacuum, optical fiber or optical cavity environments.

 Transport of charge and excitons inside structures which can strongly confine the electromagnetic field (Fabry-Perot or co-planar cavities, plasmonic surfaces) can be strongly modified by resonant light-matter interactions.
 We provide theoretical models showing the competition between disorder-induced localization effects and light-induced long-range transport.
 These effect hint towards a novel type of materials with enhanced functionality which we dub vacuum- dressed materials.